yandex-research/gan_vs_diff_sr/README.md

-# gan_vs_diff_sr
+# Does Diffusion Beat GAN in Image Super Resolution?

-Does Diffusion Beat GAN in Image Super Resolution?
+The repository for inference of SR models from ...